NeveenAbbass/taskVault/README.md

 -Tailwind CSS - For styling the UI.
 -Vue Router - For managing app navigation.
 -Vuex - for state management.
--axios - for managing requests</pre>
+-axios - for managing requests
+-.env -for creating, storing and using environment variables</pre>

 ## Getting Started